Traffic Rules and Regulations

 Reserved Orange Spaces

 Students and employees are not permitted to park in reserved orange parking spaces or use an orange visitor parking pass for any reason.
+Central zoned permits are NOT permitted in reserved orange spaces.

 University and Delivery Vehicle Parking